Daniel-Reiling/Daniel-Reiling.github.io/index.md

 </p>

 <p align="center">
-Hey there, I’m Daniel, a Senior at The University of Texas at Dallas.
-I am currently working toward my BS in Computer Science specializing in mobile development.
-I have been working as a mobile developer for the last 3 years, whether it be full time or contracting.
-I specialize in native mobile apps, but I do have experience building in cross platform environments such as React Native.
-Something interesting about me is that I also have a passion for developing augmented and virtual reality applications.
-Check out some of my work below and feel free to reach out to me at any time!
+Hey there, I’m Daniel, an Mobile Developer from Dallas, TX.
+I specialize in native iOS development, although my passion is in mobile as a whole, so I do cross the bridge to Android quite often.
+I have experience working on enterprise apps supporting large customer bases as well as supporting apps from 0 to App Store.
+Some of my other passions are design, AR/VR, and simply building great user expereinces.
+If you would like to know more, please reach out to me, I always love to talk shop.
 </p>

 <h1 align="center">Work Experience</h1>